Unanoc/ADS/README.md

-# tpark_asd
+# ASD
- The first semester of Technopark@MailRu.
-Algorithms and data structures course.
+Repository with Algorithms and Data Structures that I know.